Don't Trip Yourself up While Buying a New Home

-Don't get a new career.
-Your recent career history should show consistency.
-Changing jobs may not affect your ability to qualify for a loan - particularly if you are getting a bigger paycheck.
-However, if you switch careers before your loan is approved, your process could fail or be stalled.
+Don't go on a career search.
+Lenders feel comfortable seeing a consistent work history on your paperwork.
+Finding a new career (especially one with a better paycheck) may not affect your ability to qualify for your mortgage.
+However, if you switch careers before your loan is approved, your loan process could fail or be stalled.